-Even if the master focuses on fashion communication, graduates might work in related experience-economy industries, like luxury and tourism.
+Even if the master focuses on fashion communication, graduates might work in related experience-economy industries.

 The formal requirement for admission to the MSc in Digital Fashion Communication is a Bachelor's degree in Social Sciences, Communication Sciences, Business Administration, Fashion, Art, Literature, Tourism, or in similar domains, granted by a recognized university.

-To ensure the optimal ratio between learners and the faculty, the places offered are limited; therefore the selection can be subject to interviews and can be effected on the basis of the academic results.
+To ensure the optimal ratio between learners and the faculty, the places offered are limited; therefore the selection can be subject to a Skype interview and can be effected on the basis of the academic results.

-Candidates with a Bachelor's degree from a University of Applied sciences may be admitted with a study debt of 30-60 extra ECTS to be earned:
+Candidates with a Bachelor's degree from a University of Applied sciences may be admitted with an additional requirement of 30-60 ECTS to be earned:

-- with Bachelor's courses at another recognised University prior to starting the Master studies.
-The university and list of courses to attend have to be agreed with the Director of the Master.
+- By attending Bachelor's courses at another recognized University prior to starting the Master’s studies.
+The university and the list of courses to attend have to be agreed with the Director of the Masters.

-Admission to English-language graduate-level (Master) programmes at USI requires a good command of the English idiom.
-Non-English native speakers applying for such programmes, or whose previous degree was obtained in another language, are required to provide an internationally acknowledged language certificate equal to the B2 level, as defined by the Common European Framework of Reference for language learning (CEFR), or equivalent (e.g. TOEFL, IELTS, etc.).
+Admission to English-language graduate-level (Master) programs at USI requires a good command of the English idiom.
+Non-English native speakers applying for such programs, or whose previous degree was obtained in another language, are required to provide an internationally acknowledged language certificate equal to the B2 level, as defined by the Common European Framework of Reference for language learning (CEFR), or equivalent (e.g. TOEFL, IELTS, etc.).